Sumitkumaar/-Play-Store-App-Review-Analysis-/README.md

-# -Play-Store-App-Review-Analysis-
+# -Play-Store-App-Reviews-Analysis-
-Analyzing the Play store apps review and user review
+Analyzing the Play store apps reviews and user reviews